imagitama/vrc3cvr/README.md

 [Watch video](assets/recording_caniswoof.mp4?raw=true)

 ## Usage

+Go to [Releases](https://github.com/imagitama/vrc3cvr/releases/latest) and expand "Assets" and download the `.unitypackage`.

 1. Copy your VRChat avatar Unity project and open it in Unity 2019
 2. Install the ChilloutVR CCK (FAQ channel in their [Discord](https://discord.gg/ABI))